Be careful! Evaluating this limit as

 That means we do not know if the limit is finite (because the

 s 'cancel out') or infinite (because there is a in the denominator).

 We can evaluate an indeterminate limit if that limit happens to be a definition of the derivative.

 Sure enough, part (a) is Ana's Definition of the Derivative:

-Since n → 0, notice that a = 0.
+, notice that .
 So we can rewrite the limit as:

 Refer to part (a).

 Be sure to reevaluate the limit after each use of l’Hôpital’s Rule.